Find Out The Truth About Merle Pomeranians: What’s a Merle Pomeranian?

 The blue merle Pomeranians, produced here in Australia, are bred with an emphasis solely on an easily marketed colour pattern.
 All the Merle Pomeranians in Australia originate from non-ANKC breeders.

-The actual truth is that the cutest Pomeranian puppies are bred by active show Pomeranian breeders.
+The truth is that active show Pomeranian breeders breed the cutest puppies.

 Merle Pomeranian Health Risks